Manuvr/ManuvrOS/ManuvrOS/Types/cbor-cpp/README.md

 # Hardfork
 cbor-cpp was hard-forked into Manuvr to resolve a standard library inclusion.
 Original LICENSE file preserved, as well as original README below.

 _---J. Ian Lindsay 2016.09.05_

+tests.cpp was merged into Manuvr's ./tests directory to ease usage in ESP-IDF.

+_---J. Ian Lindsay 2017.03.01_

 ---------------------------